josh-collinsworth/joco-sveltekit/src/routes/blog/posts/converting-to-sveltekit.md

 This approach means there's a certain tipping point at which building with other frontend frameworks is actually <em>more</em> efficient, size-wise.
 However, most apps are very unlikely to hit that scale; here's <a href="https://github.com/halfnelson/svelte-it-will-scale/blob/master/README.md" rel="external">a comparison of React and Svelte bundle size scaling</a>.
 </SideNote>

 React and Vue also both use a "[virtual DOM](https://stackoverflow.com/questions/21965738/what-is-virtual-dom)," for rendering, which--while faster than crawling the DOM itself to make changes (a common pitfall with jQuery)--still has performance implications.
+Thanks to the Svelte compiler, we don't have to worry about the performance implications of either one.
 You can read more about that in Rich Harris's [Virtual DOM is pure overhead](https://svelte.dev/blog/virtual-dom-is-pure-overhead).

 #### Authoring components